sundarnagarajan/googlevoice-appliance/README.md

 - You **prefer** to configure asterisk using configuration files under ```/etc/asterisk``` using the command line, **rather than using a web-GUI like FreePBX**
 - You are comfortable using Linux on the command line
 - You are interested in installing a GoogleVoice-compatible version of asterisk on a Raspberry Pi.
 These scripts are a **bit** specific to using a Raspberry Pi 3 **Model B/B+**, but most of the scripts will work for a Raspberry Pi 2 also
+- You already have asterisk configured with a lot of custom dialplans, calling rules and incoming call routing rules, and want to avoid porting these to FreePBX by provisioning a **second** asterisk server dedicated to routing incoming and outgoing Google Voice calls.

+## Assumptions
+- You are comfortable using Linux **on the command line**
+- Your knowledge of Linux is between moderate to expert - the documentation on this repository is not expected to be a guide for users new to Linux

 ## Why did I create these scripts